myw/dcwr/README.md

 This is a convenience utility and its approach fundamentally *cannot* account for all edge cases so it has some important caveats:

+- Arguments that are not strictly filenames, like `-f/foobar/baz`, or `--loc=path/to/file`, are not modified.
 - New files/directories (i.e. that do not already exist on the host system) cannot be mounted this
   way: you will have to `touch` or `mkdir` them first on your own
 - Commands that reference other files that are not specified in the container or otherwise mounted will not work without additional options
 - Docker images that do not tolerate mounts into a temp directory will not work
-- The executing command is always at the mercy of the image, so there are lots of other potential ways to "break" the default behavior
+- The executing command is always at the mercy of the image, so there are lots of other potential ways to "break" the expected behavior